Unveiling patterns in xorshift128+ pseudorandom number generators: Analysis of xorshift128+

-For the case $u\oplus v \oplus w=u+v-w$, similar proof starting at the least significant bit leads to the condition $u_i+v_i-w_i\in \{0,1\}$ for each $i$, since the carry/borrow is at most one, and that breaks the equality modulo 2 of the next bit if it occurs.
+For the case $u\oplus v \oplus w=u+v-w$, a similar proof beginning with the least significant bit leads to the condition $u_i+v_i-w_i\in \{0,1\}$ for each $i$, since the carry/borrow is at most one, which breaks the equality modulo 2 of the next bit.
 Other cases follow similarly.

-For the case $u\oplus v \oplus w=pu+qv+rw \bmod 2^{64}$, the proof goes in a similar manner, except that we should neglect the carry or borrow at the most significant bit. \end{proof}
+For the case $u\oplus v \oplus w=pu+qv+rw \bmod 2^{64}$, the proof follows in a similar manner, except that we should neglect the carry or borrow at the most significant bit. \end{proof}